-Britt Huff was elected to the Rolling Hills Estates City Council in 2013, after serving on the Planning Commission for five years; and as Chair in 2012.
-Prior to that she served on the City’s Environmental Advisory Committee.
-Council Member Huff has served on the Board of Directors of the Montecillo Homeowners’ Association for five years, and as a Neighborhood Watch captain for 14 years.
+Mayor Pro Tem Britt Huff was elected to the City Council in 2013, after serving on the Planning Commission for five years; including as Chair, and on the City’s Environmental Advisory Committee.
+She has served on the Board of Directors of the Montecillo HOA for six years, and as a Neighborhood Watch captain for 15 years.
 She served on the Peninsula Education Foundation Board of Directors for a number of years, co-chairing the Main Event, their annual fundraiser for Peninsula schools.
-She served in many leadership positions in the PVPTA, including president of the Palos Verdes High School PTA, and President of the PV Council of PTAs for the 16 peninsula schools.
+She also served in many leadership positions in the PVPTA, including president of the Palos Verdes High School PTA, and President of the PV Council of PTAs for the 16 peninsula schools.
 During that time, she received PTA Honorary Service awards, and the Golden Oak Award, the California State PTA’s highest service award.
 She has also been active in a number of other peninsula-wide service organizations.

-Council Member Huff represents the City of Rolling Hills Estates on the Board of Directors of the South Bay Cities Council of Government (SBCCOG), where she was elected to her second term on their Steering Committee.
-She also serves as the Chair of the newly formed SBCCOG Senior Working Group, which brings together representatives of 16 member cities to cooperate in the development of programs and services for older adults in the South Bay.
-She was recently elected by the SBCCOG as their representative to the Board of Directors of the South Bay Association of Chambers of Commerce.
-Britt has also served on the Legislative Committee of the California Contract Cities, the Environmental Quality Committee of the California League of Cities, and numerous other RHE city committees, including Chairing the RHE Environmental Advisory Committee.
+Mayor Pro Tem Huff represents our city on the Board of Directors of the South Bay Cities Council of Governments (SBCCOG), where she has been elected 1st Vice Chair.
+She was also recently elected by the SBCCOG to represent the South Bay on the California Council of Governments (CALCOG) Board of Directors.
+Mayor Pro Tem Huff chairs the newly formed SBCCOG Senior Working Group, which brings together representatives of the 16 member cities to cooperate in the development of programs and services for older adults in the South Bay.
+She has also served on committees for the California Contract Cities, the California League of Cities, the South Bay Association of Chambers of Commerce, and numerous RHE city committees, including Chairing the RHE Environmental Advisory Committee.

 Return to City Council page